eSHADOWING: SHADOWING FOR THE COVID WORLD

 eShadowing is transitioning to a new registration platform!

 If you previously registered for weekly reminders (auto-registration), you'll need to register one more time using the updated links below.
 You'll also need to track your hours going forward.
+You can do this for free with Mappd App: create an account at Mappd.com.
 See the FAQ for more information.

 LINKS FOR EVERYTHING

-eShadowing is transitioning to a new registration platform starting June 2022!
-If you previously registered for weekly reminders (auto-registration), you'll need to register one more time using the updated links below.
+eShadowing transitioned to a new registration platform.
+If you registered before June 2022, you should re-register to be sure you're getting updates.
 You'll also need to track your hours; the Mappd.com free activity tracker is one way to do this.

 eShadowing Frequently Asked Questions

 Q: Is there a short and sweet version of the eShadowing June 2022 updates?